hellmarbecker/blog/_posts/2021-10-10-advanced-regex-exclude-filters-in-imply-pivot.markdown

 ![Regex filter with negative lookahead](/assets/2021-10-10-2-exclude-dynamic.jpeg)

+You can experiment with more complex exclusion rules: for instance, you could include wildcards or character lists to match the same prefix in other languages too!

 ## Learnings

 - Regular expressions are a powerful way of filtering string dimensions in Pivot.